 Don’t ignore red flags – You may be thinking ‘duh’ but when some women are staring red flags right in the face, something in their subconscious either tells them that they are being ridiculous or that they need to love their partner even more (in the hope that with more love, they will brush off any concerns that they had).
 Once a red flag appears in a relationship, it won’t go away so you need to leave.
 In the first episode, Debra and John go on a date that appears to go well.
 However, when they end up going back to her place and start making out, John automatically assumes that they’ll be intimate and Debra finds him laying on her bed.

-Manipulation is real – For those of you who have watched Dirty John, who remembers when John would snap at Debra and minutes after, she’d take on the role of sympathetic partner?
+Manipulation is real – For those of you who have watched Dirty John, who remembers when John would snap at Debra and minutes after, she’d take on the role of the sympathetic partner?
 This is a classic example of manipulation.
-Any manipulator will have you feeling like you can’t do anything right in your relationship.
-There are mainly two types of manipulators: the ones who see nothing wrong with what they’ve done (when their actions are clearly wrong) and the ones who will make it look like you were in the wrong.
+Any manipulator will have you feeling like you can’t do anything right.
+There are mainly two types of manipulators: the ones who see nothing wrong with what they’ve done (when their actions are clearly wrong) and the ones who will make it look like you are in the wrong.
 Manipulators are irrational and of course, inconsiderate.
 They gain pleasure out of toying with their partner’s emotions.
 There’s nothing loving or mutually fulfilling about these kinds of relationships.

 This warning sign is more feelings based.
 Sadly, in time you will start to feel different when you eventually realise that you are always walking on egg shells around your partner, or whoever you’re dating.
-Manipulators also tend to play the blame game in other areas of their lives – it’s never their fault, it’s always someone else’s, so paying attention to how they talk about others could save you from a whole heap of heartbreak.
+Manipulators also tend to play the blame game in other areas of their lives – it’s never their fault, it’s always someone else’s, so paying attention to how they talk about others, especially in the early stages of your relationship, could save you from a whole load of heartbreak.
 I have addressed this topic in a previous post which you can find here.
-Manipulators are very used to having things on their own terms, so you’ll never feel like you are able to be yourself in the relationship.
+Manipulators are very used to everything running on their own terms, so you’ll never really feel like you are able to be yourself in the relationship.